oresttokovenko/RetailFlow/README.md

 ## Description

 RetailFLow is an end-to-end ELT data engineering project that aims to generate fake retail sales data for an e-commerce store, ingest it into Snowflake using Airbyte, orchestrate and perform the data transformations using Dagster and dbt, and visualize the data using Metabase.
-This project will be deployed on AWS infrastructure using Terraform.
+This project will be deployed on AWS infrastructure using Terraform and Docker.

 ## Data Infrastructure